-(6) A compliance notice issued under this section shall not require a person to furnish information which that Decisions of the Commission.

-Compliance Notice. person would not be compelled to furnish in evidence in civil proceedings before a court of law.
+(6) A compliance notice issued under this section shall not require a person to furnish information which that person would not be compelled to furnish in evidence in civil proceedings before a court of law.

 63. (1) The Commission may apply to the High Court for an order requiring a person to furnish any information required by a compliance notice if-